Jasonblalack/zyngapoker/Features.md

 ### Locale Data

+- Industry standard CLDR data for localization support (date formats, calenders, etc.)
+- Rebuilds XML files to nicely useable ultra-modular JSON data classes
+- Integrates with dependency system
+- Fast access to data without additional API possible
+- Supports project fallback chain

+### Gettext Translations

 - Translate applications with widely support gettext like `po` files.
 - Loads translations from PO-files
 - Create language specific variants
 - Replaces string instances directly inside the original file
 - Removes overhead through translation as no function call is needed anymore
 - Optimizes template replacement e.g. via %1 into a string "plus" operation
-- Industry standard CLDR data for localization support (date formats, calenders, etc.)
-  - Rebuilds XML files to nicely useable ultra-modular JSON data classes
-  - Integrates with dependency system
-  - Fast access to data without additional API possible
-  - Supports project fallback chain

-### Gettext Translations

-Jasy inlines translation into the permutated application code.
+- Jasy inlines translation into the permutated application code.
 No more lookup for translation texts once compiled.

 ## 7. Documentation

-- Generating API data from JavaScripts projects with deep-analysis of dependencies etc. The data could be rendered by the [API Browser](https://github.com/zynga/apibrowser) or any other custom application.
+Jayy is able to generate API data from JavaScripts projects with deep-analysis of dependencies etc. The data could be rendered by the [API Browser](https://github.com/zynga/apibrowser) or any other custom application.

+### Package Documentation

-- Support for package documentation to allow projects to define introduction documentation for every package/node.
+Jasy supports package documentation to allow projects to define introduction documentation for every package/namespace.

+### Dialects

-- Generates API data from different JavaScript declarations (core library, native prototype, ...)
+Jasy generates API data from different JavaScript declarations (core library, native prototype, ...)

 - Supports classes, mixins, interfaces, events and properties
 - Supports links to native types like `String`, `Array`, etc.
 - Merges polyfills to target classes e.g. `String.prototype` even if file is named differently.

+### Markdown

-- Translates [Markdown](http://daringfireball.net/projects/markdown/) content into HTML and applies syntax highlighting to code sections.
-Uses GitHubs extended high performance [Sundown](https://github.com/tanoku/sundown) Markdown parser and the widely used [Pygments](http://pygments.org/) for syntax highlighting.
+Jasy translates [Markdown](http://daringfireball.net/projects/markdown/) content into HTML and applies syntax highlighting to code sections.
+It uses GitHubs extended high performance [Sundown](https://github.com/tanoku/sundown) Markdown parser and the widely used [Pygments](http://pygments.org/) for syntax highlighting.

+### Tags

-- Support tags for easily marking classes, modules, methods etc.
+Support for tags to easily marking classes, modules, methods etc. is built in as well.

 ## 8. Web Server

 The internal web server allows for easily setting up a local web server to deliver the local Jasy based application to the web browser or remote machines.
 The propose of this server is to make local development easier.

+### Multiple Routes

+Jasy is able to define different routes to different targets.
+It's easy to mix local file delivery with remote mirroring under the same server.

 ### Proxying / Mirroring